 Through our partnership with the local non-profit Tahoe Fund, we’ve made it easy for our guests to help care for Lake Tahoe.
-When purchasing a season pass or lift ticket, visitors can donate $1 to the Tahoe Fund to contribute to bike trails, public parks, restoration projects, interpretive programs, and other efforts that improve the Tahoe landscape.
+When purchasing a season pass or lift ticket, visitors can donate $1 or more to the Tahoe Fund to contribute to bike trails, public parks, restoration projects, interpretive programs, and other efforts that improve the Tahoe landscape.

 - Homewood Wins 2013 Golden Eagle Environmental Award by National Ski Area Association (NSAA) for its innovative watershed management and water-quality monitoring work.

 - Homewood Awarded 2013 California Governor’s Environmental and Economic Leadership Award (GEELA) for its on-mountain watershed restoration work.